 How Can One Get Leptospirosis?

-Whenever you are around the water or soil contaminated with animal pee, the bacteria can invade your body through your wounds or dry areas.
+The bacteria can invade your body through your wounds or dry areas when you are around water or soil contaminated with animal pee.
 Moreover, it can enter through your mouth, nose, or genitals.
 It is hard to acquire leptospirosis from other human beings.
 However, research provides that it can be passed through breastfeeding or sexual intercourse.

-The Leptospira bacteria can thrive in a high humidity environment with a neutral pH of 6.9 to 7.4.
-They can live in stagnant water reservoirs like ponds, bogs, shallow lakes, puddles, and others because these are their natural habitat.
+The Leptospira bacteria can thrive in a high-humidity environment with a neutral pH of 6.9 to 7.4.
+They can live in stagnant water reservoirs like ponds, bogs, shallow lakes, and puddles because these are their natural habitat.
 You will be more exposed to leptospirosis if your job is one of the following:

 Take note that leptospirosis is often found in warm climates.
-The bacteria can be found worldwide, but it is common in Africa, Southeast Asia, Australia, South America, Central America, and the Caribbean.
+The bacteria can be found worldwide but is common in Africa, Southeast Asia, Australia, South America, Central America, and the Caribbean.
 In the United States, research provides that there are around 100 to 150 cases of leptospirosis each year.

 Leptospirosis outbreaks can occur after flooding or heavy rainfall in endemic areas.
 This is especially true for areas with poor sanitation conditions or poor housing.

 Historically, Leptospirosis is a rural disease.
-But it has disseminated to become an urban epidemic in developing countries and developing nations.
+However, it has become an urban epidemic in developing countries and developing nations.

 For example, there is a Leptospirosis outbreak in India due to poor drainage, and one can get infected with unintentional ingestion or skin abrasion.
-It is also due to contaminated food and beverages which are sold by the street vendors.
+This is also due to street vendors' contaminated food and beverages.
 Moreover, leptospirosis can be brought about by inadequately treated raw or tap water sources.
 Finally, it can be because of contact with infected rat populations.

 Natural Disasters

-Flooding because of natural disasters like hurricanes, storms, and monsoons can drown areas with contaminated water.
+Flooding from natural disasters like hurricanes, storms, and monsoons can drown areas with contaminated water.
 This can pose dangerous health concerns to the citizens, especially children, pregnant women, and the elderly.

 The raw standing water can contain various bacterial contaminants like cysts and viruses.
-Meanwhile, the water treatment plants in low areas can be compromised, which can spill treated sewage from open basins and pipes which hold pumps and tanks.
-Finally, infrastructure damage and power outages can lead to water shortages or having unreliable water quality.
+Meanwhile, the water treatment plants in low areas can be compromised, spilling treated sewage from open basins and pipes holding pumps and tanks.
+Finally, infrastructure damage and power outages can lead to water shortages or unreliable water quality.

 Symptoms of Leptospirosis

 Within two weeks after contamination, you can see the signs and symptoms of leptospirosis.
-But in some cases, the symptoms might not show up for one month or more.
+However, in some cases, the symptoms might not show up for one month or more.

-The majority of these symptoms are the same as other diseases like meningitis and flu.
+Most of these symptoms are the same as other diseases like meningitis and flu.
 Thus, it is essential to get yourself tested.
 Meanwhile, leptospirosis can be treated by using antibiotics like doxycycline and penicillin.
-For muscle pain and fever, your doctor can also recommend the use of ibuprofen.
+For muscle pain and fever, your doctor can also recommend ibuprofen.

 How to Treat Leptospirosis

 Patients who are experiencing a severe type of leptospirosis will have to spend some time in the hospital.
-The stay in the hospital can range from a few days, weeks, or months, depending on how the patient responds to the antibiotic given by the doctor.
+The stay in the hospital can range from a few days to weeks or months, depending on how the patient responds to the antibiotic given by the doctor.
 After that, they will have to receive antibiotics intravenously for quick relief.
 Intravenous fluids can avoid the loss of essential nutrients and hydration, which can prevent further complications.

 The patient affected with leptospirosis will need to use a ventilator if he has difficulty breathing, depending on the organ affected by leptospirosis.
 Meanwhile, if the bacteria has affected the kidneys, then dialysis is necessary.

 If the mother is pregnant, leptospirosis can also affect the fetus.
-Those who have the infection during pregnancy will have to spend some time in the hospital for monitoring.
+Those with the infection during pregnancy will have to spend some time in the hospital for monitoring.

 How to Reduce the Risk of Acquiring Leptospirosis